2016 Northeast Conference women's soccer tournament

-The 2016 Northeast Conference women's soccer tournament is the postseason women's soccer tournament for the Northeast Conference to be held from November 4 to 6, 2016.
-The three match tournament will be held at the Stokes Soccerplex in Loretto, Pennsylvania.
-The four team single-elimination tournament will consist of two rounds based on seeding from regular season conference play.
-The Fairleigh Dickinson Knights are the defending tournament champions after defeating the Robert Morris Colonials in the championship match.
+The 2016 Northeast Conference women's soccer tournament is the postseason women's soccer tournament for the Northeast Conference held from November 4 to 6, 2016.
+The three match tournament was held at the Stokes Soccerplex in Loretto, Pennsylvania.
+The four team single-elimination tournament consisted of two rounds based on seeding from regular season conference play.
+The Fairleigh Dickinson Knights were the defending tournament champions after defeating the Robert Morris Colonials in the championship match.